go-faster/jx/README.md

 ## Number

 Use [jx.Decoder.Num](https://pkg.go.dev/github.com/ogen-go/jx#Decoder.Num) to read numbers, similar to `json.Number`.
-Also supports string numbers, like `"12345"`, which is common js-compatible way to represent `uint64`.
+Also supports string numbers, like `"12345"`, which is common compatible way to represent `uint64`.

 ```go
 d := jx.DecodeStr(`{"foo": "10531.0"}`)